 With their vision about volunteering and leveraging technology in furthering their cause, Tan said the benefits they received from winning the Globe Future Makers Program could help them reach out to more people.

 “With access to Globe, we have a big marketing channel through SMS, Data or Internet to promote volunteerism.
 Technology can really help us elevate the level of understanding and professionalism among volunteers, remind them that they signed up for this to show their commitment, and probably institute a rewards system, though we should be careful about this.
 We want to delight them as well but be cautious against making it a livelihood.
 So that’s about using technology, facilitate volunteerism and provide Volunteer Delight.”

 Chelle Gray, Globe Citizenship Director said: “Globe always espouses volunteerism even among its employees so this is something dear to our hearts.
 Hopefully, through Globe Future Makers, we can help iVolunteer further their cause and encourage more people to participate in this worthy undertaking.”

 The Globe Future Makers program which Globe introduced early this year seeks to influence and build a whole ecosystem of social innovators with the help of technology.
 Globe teamed up with Ashoka, the world’s largest professional network of social innovators as well as venture capital firm Kickstart Ventures to give the winning teams an opportunity to receive coaching and mentorship from some of the best social innovators around the world as well as meet possible investors.

-At present, the people that run iVolunteer are 100-percent volunteers and no one gets paid.
+At present, 100-percent volunteers run iVolunteer, and no one receives payment.
 The organization has more 200 partners inside and outside of Metro Manila and is still looking at expandings its operations to Cebu, Davao and other regions.